mariano/pyfire/README.markdown

 join the room for you, if you haven't)

-The live stream will create a thread to process the incoming messages, and a child process to not fetch the messages from the server.
+The live stream will create a thread to process the incoming messages, and a child process to fetch the messages from the server.
 Make sure you wait for the thread to finish (using join()) before ending your main process.

 	import pyfire